Valentine 'police' offer roses, weddings to keep Indian couples demure

 Students in New Delhi used Facebook to ask people to gather outside the headquarters of the Hindu Mahasabha in wedding finery to mock the campaign.

-"Have to go to the beauty parlor!!
+"Have to go to the beauty parlour!!
 The Big day is almost here!!"
-'Laxmi Bai', one of the organizers, tweeted on Friday.
+'Laxmi Bai', one of the organisers, tweeted on Friday.

 Describing Valentine's Day as a Western import, the Hindu Mahasabha president said: "Marriage is the true test of love."